-Select products might allow wired connections: local area network (LAN) and modem connection.
-A LAN connection uses a network cable and is much faster than a modem, which uses a telephone cable.
-Both cables are sold separately.
+Select products might allow a local area network (LAN) connection, which uses a network cable.
+The cable is sold separately.

-A WARNING!
-To reduce the risk of electric shock, fire, or damage to the equipment, do not plug a modem cable or telephone cable into an RJ-45 (network) jack.
+WARNING!
+To reduce the risk of electric shock, fire, or damage to the equipment, do not plug a telephone cable into an RJ-45 (network) jack.